Robot-Inventor/twi-ext/README.md

 # twi-ext

-Unofficial utility to develop browser extensions for Twitter
+Unofficial utility to develop browser extensions for Twitter / X.